How to Apply

 What does the “training and support” entail?

-GCSA will host weekly training sessions that are either webinars or in-person sessions that are directly tied to the charter petition process.
-The calendar for the trainings will be provided after the first round of phone interviews.
+GCSA will host 10 in-person training sessions between July and December that are directly tied to the school design and charter petition process.
+The calendar for the trainings are provided in the recorded webinar.
 All incubator members are expected to be present at every training.
-There will be accommodations if necessary, such as child care on-site.
 Food will be provided.
-The majority of trainings will be on Thursday evening via webinar.
-Additionally, there are approximately 6 full-day trainings on Saturdays.
+Some of the trainings will be on Thursday evening via webinar.
+There are approximately 10 full-day trainings on Saturdays.

 Where can schools be located?